 What Do I Need to Make a Henna Gloss?

 The main ingredient is, of course, henna.
 Indigo powder reduces red tones and darkens color.
 You’ll also need a paraben- and sulfate-free conditioner; some people use an egg or yogurt as a glossing agent instead.
 Boost the nourishing and conditioning power of your gloss by adding herbs targeted to your hair concerns.
-Amla is great for retaining curls and slightly darkens color; fenugreek helps with dandruff and hair loss; hibiscus adds red tones, and cassia obovata brightens blonde hair and helps improve manageability, silkiness and shine.
+Amla is great for retaining curls and slightly darkens color; fenugreek helps with dandruff and hair loss, and cassia obovata brightens blonde hair and helps improve manageability, silkiness and shine.
 Henna hair bundles combine dye and natural conditioners to make your henna gloss experience easier.

 Henna Gloss Application